Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/README.md

 4. [PRIMA-Experiment](https://purls.helmholtz-metadaten.de/prima/experiment): In the Experiment module, the classes and properties related to an experiment are described

+5. [PRIMA-Computational Workflow module](https://purls.helmholtz-metadaten.de/prima/computational): This module describes classes and properties to represent provenance for computational workflows, and integrates with PRIMA-Core.

-5. The ontology combining all the above modules is [PRIMA-complete](https://purls.helmholtz-metadaten.de/prima/complete)
+6. The ontology combining all the above modules is [PRIMA-complete](https://purls.helmholtz-metadaten.de/prima/complete)

+### What’s new in PRIMA Ontology v3 (high level)

+- **Clearer formal alignment**: PRIMA v3 modules are explicitly aligned with **PMDco v3 (Platform MaterialDigital core ontology)** and grounded in **BFO** (as stated in the module metadata).
+- **New computational coverage**: v3 introduces the **PRIMA-Computational Workflow** module to represent provenance of computational workflows alongside experimental ones.
+- **Version-aware artifacts**: v3 modules declare version information and prior-version links (useful for tracking evolution across releases).

 ## Use Cases
 So far, we have demonstrated the broad applicability of PRIMA by presenting two different use cases: (i) the mapping of the FAIRification workflow applied to Scanning Tunneling Microscope (STM) images from data acquisition to data analysis and (ii) the PRIMA alignment of the fabrication processes ontologies applied to metallic biomaterials recorded in the Herbie Electronic Laboratory Notebook (ELN).